 The 2015/2016 scholarship application for Fresno State will be available online starting October 1, 2014.
 The "priority" application deadline is February 28, 2015.
 However, several scholarship opportunities will remain open beyond that deadline for specific majors, programs, or student groups.
 Therefore, we encourage all students to occasionally log-in to check their application status and to see if there are any new scholarship opportunities available.

 Please note there are different deadline dates for the various scholarship opportunities offered at Fresno State.
 Since these deadline dates can change without notice, please do not procrastinate on finishing the application process.

 You need to access and complete our online scholarship application.
 We do not distribute paper applications and will only accept the online scholarship application for consideration of all institutional scholarship awards.
 By submitting this application you will have an opportunity to be considered for all possible institutional scholarships.

 You must first apply for admission to California State University, Fresno through the CSU Mentor admission web site.
 Within a few business days of submitting your application for admission, you will receive an official acknowledgement (from the Fresno State Admission Office) that your application was received.
 Listed within that documentation is your Student ID Number that is assigned to you.

 Be sure to send a thank you letter to the donor.
-Our scholarships are provided by private donors who take an interest in supporting our students.
+Our scholarship funds are provided by private donors who take an interest in supporting our students.
 Without the support of these donors, many students would not be able to reach their educational goals.
-Your award letter will provide an address to send your thank you letter.
+Your award notification will list a mailing address on where to send your thank you letter.
 Please review our guide on How to write a thank you letter.

 Scholarships are available to all students who are incoming freshman, continuing or transfer (including out-of-state and AB540 students), undergraduate or graduate students who plan to attend Fresno State.